cyberluciferrr/cyberluciferrr/README.md

+About Me

-👋 Hey there!
-I'm Lucifer, a Bachelor's student in Cyber Security.
-I code whenever I can and dabble in various languages and web development.
+Hi, I’m Ali, a Bachelor's student in Cyber Security.
+I’m passionate about coding and exploring new technologies across multiple programming languages and platforms.

-💻 Languages & Skills:

-Proficient in: C, HTML, CSS and JAVA
-     Learning: Python, C++
-     Web Development: Got the basics down!

-🔒 Cyber Security Enthusiast:
+Cyber Security Focus

-Diving deep into the world of cyber security.
-Sharing my university projects and cool stuff I learn along the way.
+Exploring cybersecurity concepts and practices Developing practical projects like Remote System Monitor using socket programming Sharing university projects and coding experiments

-⚽ Personal Interests:
+Personal Interests

-When I'm not coding, you can find me at the gym or on the football field.
+Staying active at the gym and playing football
-Always up for a challenge, whether it's lifting weights or tackling new coding problems.

-🎯 Goals:
+Enjoy solving coding challenges and technical problems

+Goals
-Mastering Python and C++
+Master Python and C++
-     Building a strong portfolio of projects and contributions here on GitHub.
+Build a strong portfolio of projects and contributions on GitHub Gain practical experience in cybersecurity and network programming